 There are many wonderful museums in the South Florida area.
 The following is a small list of other popular museums to consider visiting.
 They cover a varied subject matter from contemporary, Cuban, Haitian, graffiti, decorative arts, and much more.

-This post is part 1 of 4 on the Miami Art Scene.
-The following parts of this series will explore art galleries, art festivals & events, art districts and their related art walks and gallery nights.
+This post is part 1 of 3 on the Miami Art Scene.
+The following parts of this series will explore art galleries, and art festivals & events.
 If you love art, Miami and South Florida have endless options for year-long discovery.
 Comment below with any of your favorites that we may have missed.